 I like to use all varieties of massages.
 I combine massage routines according to clients’ demands and physical problems.
-I like combine trigger point, myofascial release, sport, Swedish, and Thai massages along with cupping, gua sha and the TDP lamp.
+I typically like to combine trigger point, myofascial release, sport, Swedish, and Thai massages along with cupping, gua sha and the TDP lamp.
 In addition, hot towels and hot stones are very nice during the treatment.
-I would use a lymphatic drainage technique in the case one has developed an edema (the excess fluid) after a surgery or a cancer.
+I would use a lymphatic drainage technique in the case one has developed edema (the excess fluid) after a surgery or cancer.

 Why would you choose the lymphatic massage?